 Discrimination against members of the LGBTQ+ community.
 Marriage should be allowed between any two consenting adults.
 Such discrimination has no basis in love and fails to take into account modern genetic and psychological theories underpinning sexual orientation and gender identity.
 No such science was available to the ancient world.
 It is available to our modern world for all those who are willing to see.

 Discrimination against atheists at the gates of Heaven.
 Jesus said in John 14:6 (“Jesus told him, ‘I am the way, the truth, and the life.
 No one can come to the Father except through me’”).
 That was an important message when trying to attract non-believers to a fledgling Church.
 Those words helped inspire followers to spread Jesus’ message to all corners of the World.
 However it does not resonate in today’s pluralistic society.
 Nor does it show the necessary compassion and mercy to other faiths and non-believers.
-It was the right message for the time.
+It may have been the right message for the time.
 But it’s time, I believe, has past.

 For I believe Heaven is available to all people, including atheists.
 As I believe, The Greatest Love judges not on the contents of our beliefs, or lack thereof, but by the loving actions we perform throughout our lives.